anneburt/startup/README.md

 # Blocks!

 My startup application, 'Blocks!' can be found at https://startup.blocks260.click.
-The website is still a work in progress, but contains the initial version of the application using HTML and CSS.
+The website is still a work in progress, but contains the initial version of the application.
+So far, I have been able to create my own structure and styling through HTML and CSS.
+I plan to add functionality to the game, and pop up windows for each button using Javascript as I become more familiar with the language.

 # Deployment Command